The great image says: Brightness doubled brings the Bright Bird. The great man illumines the four regions by his continuous brightness.

 6 at 5: Producing tears in streams, grieving with laments.
 Auspicious.

-One shows oneself most clear in one's sorrow.
+One shows oneself most clearly in one's sorrow.
 Tears often say more than words.
 A contact that is based on deep and genuine feelings is rich in value and honesty.

 (Changes to hex.13) Mirror